cocobokostudios/api/README.md

-# dw-content-library
+# dw-api
-Service that provides query and file endpoints for any and all content created by David Wesst.
+Azure Function app that provides the API for the next version of davidwesst.com

 ## Development Notes
 This repository is configured with a devcontainer.json which works with a local install of Docker or GitHub Codespaces.